Exeteres/opc-types/README.md

 It is assumed that you will use [TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua) as a transpiler.

 Some examples can be found in the `examples` folder.
+Also look at [VSCode extension](https://github.com/Exeteres/oc-ts-extension), which integrates TypeScript with OpenComputers.

 ## Installation